daveansell/camcam/README.md

 makespacerouter - very simple gcode formatted as DOS file
 eagle - a file you can import into eagle PCB software
 laser - individual svg files for each part
+laserdxf - individual dxf files for each part

 python camcam.py -B
 will produce a bill of materials